zouppen/aoc-2024/log.md

 a warm fuzzy feeling, like a glass of warm mulled wine. 🍵

-Afterwards, while cleaning up code, I noticed I had a bug in the comparator, where I did compare a < b correctly but b < a not because quick copypasting around.
-Well, It didn't hit, but a fixed version is now in the repo.
+Afterwards, while cleaning up code, I noticed I had a bug in the comparator, where I did compare `a < b` correctly but not `a > b` because of quick copypasting around.
+Well, it didn't hit, but a fixed version is now in the repo.

 PS.
 In case you've wondered why there are JSON instances in my code